stevenjlho/leetcode/solutions/617. Merge Two Binary Trees/README.md

 1. If `root1` is null, return `root2`.
 Conversely, if `root2` is null, return `root1`.
 These cases handle the situations where one tree has a node at a position while the other does not.
 2. For overlapping nodes of both trees, sum up their values and update `root1.val`.
-3. For subtrees, recursively merge the left subtree of `root1` with the left subtree of `root2` and assign the result to `root1.left`.
+3. For subtrees, recursively merge the left subtree of both `root1` and `root2` and assign the result to `root1.left`.
-4. Similarly, merge the right subtrees of both `root1` and `root2` and assign the result to `root1.right`.
+4. Similarly, recursively merge the right subtrees of both `root1` and `root2` and assign the result to `root1.right`.
 This ensures that the merged tree is constructed correctly.
 5. Return `root1` as the merged tree, since the updates are performed in place.

 ## Complexity